canonical/deepseek-r1-snap/README.md

 ```

 ## Intel NPU
-For using an Intel NPU, install and connect the driver snap:
+To use an Intel NPU, install and connect the driver snap:
 ```
 sudo snap install intel-npu-driver sudo snap connect deepseek-r1:intel-npu intel-npu-driver # auto connects sudo snap connect deepseek-r1:npu-libs intel-npu-driver
 ```

+> [!NOTE]
+> The Intel NPU stack also uses OpenVINO Model Server, and therefore using its API has the same considerations as for Intel GPUs described [above](#intel-gpu).

 ## Build and install from source